 Number stations offer a powerful advantage in our modern world: practically complete anonymity.
 The recipient of the message can be almost anywhere in the world, and receive instructions without fear of being traced through a phone call or internet connection.
 All the recipient needs is a shortwave radio and to be in the right place at the right time.

-The first account of a number station, as reported in ENIGMA Newsletter Issue #12, was from the Austrian Kurzwelle Panorama magazine dating from World War I. The BBC were noted for sending messages to people overseas which where coded messages to SEO agents during WW2.
+The first account of a number station, as reported in ENIGMA Newsletter Issue #12, was from the Austrian Kurzwelle Panorama magazine dating from World War I. The BBC were noted for sending messages to people overseas which where coded messages to SOE agents during WW2.
 From then on encrypted messages broadcasted with creepy automated voices have been being sent with stations appearing and disappearing as political events changed over the last 60 years.
 The amount of active stations has significantly decreased since the late 1990s and the early 2010s, coinciding with the rise of the Internet, mobile phones, and cheaper satellite communications.
 Conversely, since the mid 2010s, the activity of several remaining stations has significantly increased.

 ENIGMA naming system